Milperra Community Hub

 2. Mirvac and WSU entered a Project Development Agreement (PDA) to develop a concept scheme to re-zone WSU Milperra Campus.

-3. Early community and stakeholder engagement to help inform planning for the project.
+3. Early community and stakeholder consultation to help inform the planning proposal for the project.

 5. Planning Panel unanimously recommended that the Planning Proposal proceeds through the finalisation process.